Melissa Fischbach is a Certified Equine Appraiser with the American Society of Equine Appraisers.

 The Appraiser will not discuss prices quoted or any personal information on the horses or owners.
 If the appraisal is for the sole purpose of a court case, the information therein may be shared within the court.
 The purchaser of an appraisal of course has the right to disclose or share in the information as they see fit.

-Q: What information must be given to an appraiser what are they based on?
+Q: What information must be given to an appraiser, what are appraisals based on?

 A client must always notify the Appraiser of the intended use/purpose of the Appraisal prior to hiring.
 This purpose will be stated with then the Appraisal.
 Regarding information, it would depend on the type of Appraisal (see list below) general appraisal are for ‘fair market value', and are based on all facts on the horse, breeding, training, offspring, medical records, etc.

-Fair market value is most basically based on comparable values.
+Fair market value is based on comparable values.

 An Appraiser may not be able to get to you the exact value you would like on an animal if the comparable market values are not in that range.